Parallel Park on UK Driving Test: 6 Steps (Pass Guide)

 The DVSA does not require a textbook-perfect park.
 They want to see safe execution.
 Slow speed, full observation, awareness of other road users, and a reasonable finish position.
 A car that ends up parked 40cm from the kerb but with perfect observation will pass.
 A car that ends up perfectly placed but skipped a blind spot will pick up a serious.
 Observation beats precision every time.

 Practise on quiet residential streets at first, with cones if you can borrow some, then with parked cars.
 Vary the gap size.
 Practise on streets with a slight camber so you get a feel for how the car drifts.
-Read our full manoeuvres guide for the other three the examiner might pick instead, and our test day guide for what happens around the manoeuvre instruction.
+Read our full manoeuvres guide for the other three the examiner might pick instead, our reverse bay park guide for the off-road equivalent, and our test day guide for what happens around the manoeuvre instruction.
 The faults guide breaks down the difference between minor, serious, and dangerous so you understand what each parking error actually costs.

-For test centre context, our easiest vs hardest centres page covers route differences and the highest volume centres ranking lists the busiest sites where parallel park usually happens on tight residential roads.
+For test centre context, our easiest vs hardest centres page covers route differences, the residential area test routes page covers where parallel park usually happens, and the highest volume centres ranking lists the busiest sites where parallel park usually happens on tight residential roads.

 Frequently asked questions